codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 In this stage, you'll add support for responding to the `ACL GETUSER` command with the `passwords` property.

-### The `passwords` property
+### The `passwords` Property

-The `passwords` property lists all hash-encoded passwords associated with the user.
+The `passwords` property lists all hash-encoded passwords associated with a user.

 The `default` user does not have any associated passwords unless explicitly configured:

 ```bash
 > ACL GETUSER default